K0sen/bsa-2018-php-14/README.md

-Science blog with Gagarin and space cat walking by wilky way
+Science blog with Gagarin and space cat walking by milky way